When Bullies “Grow Up”

 Bullies love control.
 The very act of bullying someone is a means by which to exert control.
 Left unchecked, a bully will continue to try and gain more and more control over anything they can.
 My sister, with her diminished self esteem and the ramifications of bulimia, proved to be an easy mark.
 Her husband was a master manipulator.
 Upon the birth of my nephew in March of 1999, my sister asked my fiance Samantha and I to be his Godparents.
 We were thrilled with the request and quickly accepted.
 Several days later I received a phone call from sister telling me that her husband felt it “wasn’t fair” that his family wasn’t being represented and rescinded the offer to Samantha.
 Playing into his hands, I was appalled that my sister felt this was action was justifiable, and in my righteous indignation, I declined to be my nephew’s Godfather.
 He cast the line and I bit; hook, line and sinker.
 He would go on to use my “refusal” to be my nephew’s Godfather as anecdotal evidence that I just didn’t care about my sister and her family.

 I really didn’t talk to my sister for the next nine months until, during the middle of one night, I received a phone call from her.
 She had just discovered that her husband had started an affair while she was pregnant with my nephew.
 It turned out that his sudden interest in “running” (which developed during my sister’s pregnancy) was merely a cover for his adultery.
 Upon this discovery, my sister left my brother-in-law and did her best to support herself.
 Having been plucked away from home before she was finished with school, Kim found it difficult to find a decent paying job to support her and the baby.
-What made matters worse was that her estranged husband was doing quite well for himself working in real estate.
+What made matters worse was that her estranged husband was doing quite well for himself working in real estate thanks to the vast amount of land for sale available inn his town.
 As his success grew, he made sure to remind my sister of it… rubbing it in her face and taunting her with every chance he had.
 My family and I warned Kim about talking with him and that he was doing this to manipulate her.
 Frustratingly, after two years of constant reminders of her “failures”, Kim decided to get back together with him.

 The next few years after their “reconciliation” seemed to go by with very little outward drama.
 My sister resumed her role as the dutiful wife and mother and her husband rewarded her with a palatial home and a fancy red sports car.
 Outwardly my sister looked like she had it all.
 When we did talk she would lament the distance between herself and our family but seemed otherwise content.
 During my few visits, I would see and hear her husband constantly put her down.
 When she failed to do things to his standards he berated her.
 If she didn’t understand something he belittled her.
 He was so brazen that he would do it right in front of me.
 Through it all I did nothing to confront him.
 I of course privately questioned my sister, but I never stood up for her.
 I kept my mouth shut, falsely assuming that she was “ok” with it.
 After all, she had everything she ever wanted.
 A beautiful home, luxurious vacations, sports cars, jewels – you name it, she had it.
 So what if he constantly reminded her that she would have none of this without him?
 She was happy, right?